karolinapikus/BestShopWeb/README.md

 # BestShop one-page website
+## Project preview
+Check <a href="https://pikus.it/github/BestShopWeb/">https://pikus.it/github/BestShopWeb</a> for a project preview.

+## Project description
 This is my project for first workshop on my CodersLab programming course.
 Coded from skratch, based on delivered .XD project.

 ## Technologies used